Sreeja-Nukarapu/Automatic-Image-Captioning-using-PyTorch-on-COCO-Dataset/readme.md

 # Automatic Image Captioning using PyTorch on COCO Dataset

 ## Project Overview
-This project focuses on generating captions for images using a neural network architecture that combines Convolutional Neural Networks (CNNs) as the Encoder and Long Short-Term Memory (LSTM) networks as the Decoder.
+This project focuses on generating captions for images using a neural network architecture that combines Convolutional Neural Networks (CNNs) as the Encoder and Recurrent Neural Network(RNN) networks as the Decoder.
 The model is trained on the Microsoft Common Objects in Context [(MS COCO)](http://cocodataset.org/#home) dataset.

-The architecture follows the encoder-decoder approach, where the CNN encoder extracts image features, and the LSTM decoder generates captions word by word.
+The architecture follows the encoder-decoder approach, where the CNN encoder extracts image features, and the RNN decoder generates captions word by word.
 This project is inspired by the paper "[Show and Tell: A Neural Image Caption Generator](https://arxiv.org/pdf/1411.4555.pdf)".

 ![Image Captioning Model](images/arch.png?raw=true)